jermnelson/intro2libsys/static/md/vita.md

 service record normalization of MARC records from database vendors which significantly reduced the time and errors of formal manual process for cataloging department.
-Lead the development and release of a new open-source Discovery layer for the library’s ILS with direct integration with college’s digital repository and other third-party services.
+Lead the development and release of a new open-source Discovery layer for the library's ILS with direct integration with college’s digital repository and other third-party services.
 Lead research and developer of the FRBR-Redis Datastore with end-user mobile and tablet library discovery, access, and productivity